Job Market Surges As Employers Add 266,000 Jobs In November

 Wage gains accelerated slightly with average wages rising 3.1% over the past 12 months.

+While wages have not grown as fast as might be expected, given the low unemployment rate, the gains are more than enough to outpace inflation.

+"If you look at the purchasing power of that wage, it has increased," Philipson said.
+"We are actually seeing stronger real wage growth [in] the last year than we've seen before, because inflation is ticking down."

-Labor force participation dropped slightly, contributing to the drop in the unemployment rate.
+Labor force participation dropped slightly in November, contributing to the drop in the unemployment rate.